 Shopping around before you buy is a great way to get the best deal and save money.
 You can comparison shop for everything, whether it’s for groceries or a new refrigerator.
 When you do this, bring your kids along on the trip or show them the items that you are thinking of buying at online stores.
 It will rub off.
 This will instill the value of saving in your kids and they can start to use it in their life.
 For example, for Christmas, when your son or daughter makes a “Wish List” of gifts they’d like from Santa, they can add extra information.
 This extra information could include the best price he/she found online for the tablet, videogames and sneakers and the name of the retailer they want.
 Now, they will know how much is being saved with a discounted pair of shoes or clothing that they have selected.

 3. Remember, a credit card is like a loan.

 Get out of the habit of pulling out plastic for every purchase.
 Using cash and figuring out the change is a terrific math lesson for younger kids.
 Explain to them that using a credit card is like taking out a loan to make that purchase and you need to borrow wisely.
 You need to make sure you can afford that new pair of jeans or iPhone before you buy it.
 Let them know that credit cards can wreck finances.
 Rates on some store credit cards can top 20 percent, raising the price of that purchase significantly if you don’t pay off the entire balance on time.
 For your high schooler who may want his or her own credit card, start off with a debit or prepaid card that you can monitor first.
 Once you co-sign for them to get a real credit card, remember that if your kid doesn’t pay the bill, it will hurt your credit score, too.

 First Financial also has a great Student Checking Account for students ages 14-23.
-It comes equipped with their own personalized Debit Card, has no minimum balance requirements, and more!***
+It comes equipped with an instant issued Debit Card, has no minimum balance requirements, and more!**